Parking lot

 Parking lots tend to be sources of water pollution because of their extensive impervious surfaces, and because most have limited or no facilities to control runoff.
-Many areas today also require minimum landscaping in parking lots to provide shade and help mitigate the extent to which their paved surfaces contribute to heat islands.
+Many areas today also require minimum landscaping in parking lots to provide shade and to help mitigate the extent of which their paved surfaces contribute to heat islands.
 Many municipalities require a minimum numbers of parking spaces for buildings such as stores (by floor area) and apartment complexes (by number of bedrooms).
 In the United States, each state's department of transportation requires a fraction of lot spaces to be reserved for people holding a disabled parking permit.
 Modern parking lots use various technologies to enable motorists to pay parking fees, help them find unoccupied spaces and retrieve their vehicles, and improve their parking experiences.

 Planning and economics

 A 2015 study of US parking lots found that the average cost of construction, excluding the cost of the land purchase, was about per space for a surface lot and per space for an underground lot.
 Donald Shoup, professor of urban planning at the University of California, Los Angeles, estimated in 2023 that the United States had between 700 million and 2 billion parking spaces overall, amounting to 2.5 to 7.0 spaces per car.

 The effect of large-scale in-city parking has long been contentious.
 The replacement of historic structures by garages and lots has led to historical preservation movements in many cities.
-The massive acreage devoted to parking is widely seen as disruptive to walkable urban fabric, maximizing convenience to each individual building but hampering foot traffic between them.
+The massive acreage devoted to parking is widely seen as disruptive to the walkable urban fabric, maximizing convenience to each individual building but hampering foot traffic between them.
 Large paved areas have been called "parking craters", "parking deserts", and similar terms, emphasizing their "depopulated" nature and the barriers they can create to walking movement.